SQR11211/ESP32_IoT_Smart_Water_Heater_Controller/README.md

 KiCad project files are located in the `layout/` directory.
 The design includes:

 - AI-Thinker NodeMCU-32S footprint
-- Custom component libraries for keypad and 7-segment displays
 - Relay and sensor connectors

 ## License